fardinafdideh/3D-Tissue-Deformation-using-COMSOL-Multiphysics-Software-to-Obtain-RF-Ultrasound-Signals-for-US-Elas/README.md

 ![](ppt/sonoElasto.png)

 # How to cite
-* F. Afdideh, "3D Tissue Deformation using COMSOL Multiphysics Software to Obtain RF Ultrasound Signals for US Elastography", to be published.
+* **F. Afdideh**, "3D Tissue Deformation using COMSOL Multiphysics Software to Obtain RF Ultrasound Signals for US Elastography", to be published.